flutter/website/setup.md

 2. Configure the Xcode command-line tools to use the newly installed version of Xcode by running `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer` from the command line.
-2. Make sure the Xcode licence agreement is signed by either opening Xcode once and confirming or running `sudo xcodebuild -license` from the command line.
+2. Make sure the Xcode license agreement is signed by either opening Xcode once and confirming or running `sudo xcodebuild -license` from the command line.

 With Xcode, you’ll be able to run Flutter apps on an iOS device or on the simulator.